 The student’s major department will determine to what extent subjects taken as a special student are acceptable for credit toward the requirements for an advanced degree.
 Credit received as a special graduate student is considered with all other academic information in reviewing the application and in formulating a degree program.

-Notice of intention must be filed with the Registrar at least three weeks before the day of the first scheduled examination of the examination period.
-An advanced standing examination shall be given only after approval by the department in which the student is registered and approval by the member of the faculty in charge of the subject.
+Notice of intention must be filed with the Registrar at least three weeks before the day of the first scheduled exam of the exam period.
+An advanced standing exam shall be given only after approval by the department in which the student is registered and approval by the member of the faculty in charge of the subject.
 A passing grade entitles a student to full credit for the subject and is recorded on the permanent record; a failing grade also appears on the permanent record.
-These grades are not included in the student’s term or cumulative GPA.
+These grades are not included in the student’s term or cumulative grade point average (GPA).